John Greer "the immigrant" Family

 #records of Amy McCrary.

-1734-64 -John Greer is not positively identified as the father of Joseph Greer but there is good circumstantial evidence to support this notion.
+John Greer is not positively identified as the father of Joseph Greer but there is good circumstantial evidence to support this notion.
 He is the right age and place to be Joseph's father.
 There is a record that John Greer came by the ship "Folk" from Ireland on 8 Jan 1764.
 John Greer's land on Duncan Creek was the same property that was owned by Joseph Greer.
 Janice Craft and Brent Holcomb believe he is the Irish ancestor based on some of the evidence listed here.
 [Craft 2]

-I assume that John Greer was born before 1734 due to the fact that he filed for a land grant in 1755 and should have been at least twenty-one.
+I assume that John Greer was born before 1714 due to the fact that he filed for a land grant in 1737 and should have been at least twenty-one.
 With the reference to the name of the community in South Carolina that they lived in being "Belfast" it wouldn't surprise me that John Greer and his sons or possible brothers, Joseph, Andrew, were coming from Northern Ireland.
 When listed as protestants from Ireland this gives us clue as to other origins of the family.
 Greer is not a listed Irish clan name but Grier is an name in Scotland associated with the McGregor clan.
 I suspect that earlier history of this family will lead back to Scotland and the growth of the Presbyterian Church through the Covenanter Risings.
-They could easily have been forced out of Scotland for their beliefs and lived in Ireland for a couple of generation before immigrating to the Colonies.
+They could easily have been forced out of Scotland for their beliefs and lived in Ireland for a couple of generations before immigrating to the Colonies.
 These Scottish immigrants in Ireland have been said to be "Scotch-Irish".

 An example of this comes from another family's document that is only superficially related to our family but may be somewhat similar to my projection of ancestry.
 It comes from a Revolutionary Claim from Robert Long who had served under Capt.
 Joseph Greer.

-1755 - From Ann McCrary who found these land records in the South Carolina Archives in unrecorded claims.
+1755 - From Amy McCrary who found these land records in the South Carolina Archives in unrecorded claims.
 These records do not seem to be the same 100 acres that is granted in 1764 in the Council Journal.
 The original petition was written on July 4th 1755.

 On 5 Aug 1755 John Greer petitioned the Gov. of SC for 100 acres for two persons in his family for whom he never had any warrant of survey or Grant of land in the Province on Duncan Creek near John McCrarey.
 Since this is several years earlier than is listed for the John Greer and family of 1864, I propose that John Greer came and established himself in the colonies and then went back to Ireland and picked up the rest of his family.
 I am attempting to get a copy of this land record which was recorded on the same day as McCrarey.
-[Council Journal p.290] [records of Ann McCrary]
+[Council Journal p.290] [records of Amy McCrary]

 1764 - John Greer is listed as immigrated to South Carolina from Ireland on 8 Jan 1764.
 He arrived on the ship "Folk" with Captain William Henry.
 [So.
 Caro.
-Council Journal, #30. pp 22-31, Meeting of 24 Jan 1764, as listed by Janice Craft p.3]
+Council Journal, #30. pp 22-31, Meeting of 24 Jan 1764, as listed by Janice Craft p.3] This particular John Greer may be an additional Greer.
+It is unknown whether this person is the same or related Greer.
+According to the following document and its date this John may have come with his whole family and does fit the known family history.
+Since John and Joseph had already been here for about seventeen years, this John Greer may be the son of the earlier John who immigrated later.

 Jan.
 24, 1764 - John Greer, John Greer Jr., Joseph Greer, Andrew, Jane Greer, Sarah Greer each petitioned for land as immigrants from Ireland.
 All were protestants.
 We assume that these five Greer folks were all over 21 years old just to be allowed to apply for land.
 It is still a question in my mind about whether the women listed here were single, wives of Greer men or widows of Greer men.
 The McCrary researchers support with documentation that Jane Greer marries John McCreary .